-3. Building on our success
+Building on our success

-The Homelessness and Rough Sleeping Strategy 2019 to 2024 generated significant levels of success.
+Our previous Homelessness Strategy generated significant levels of success.
 We are particularly proud of:

-• The partnerships we have in place to deliver services to homeless people

-- Our work on early intervention and prevention, meaning fewer people go in to temporary accommodation - The work we have done so far on reviewing access to the private rented sector - The work we have done to improve services to those surviving domestic abuse, including having a Housing IDVA working with us, though Safe Places - Reviewing the Housing Allocations Policy and implementing a new policy to ensure homeless households are given due priority - Ensuring the quota scheme is targeted at the right organisations so as to have local impact, supporting local people - The delivery of Bramley Cottages and the ongoing support of Streets for Homes - Managing rough sleeping numbers so fewer people are hitting the streets and where they do, are being picked up and moved on.
+- The partnerships we have in place to deliver services to homeless people - Our work on early intervention and prevention, meaning fewer people need temporary accommodation - The work we have done so far on securing access to the private rented sector - The work we have done to improve services to those surviving domestic abuse, including having a Housing IDVA working with us, though Safer Places - Reviewing the Housing Allocations Policy and implementing a new policy to ensure homeless households are given due priority, and bringing local connection to the forefront - Ensuring the quota scheme is targeted at the right organisations so as to have local impact, supporting local people - The delivery of Bromley Cottages and the ongoing support of Streets2Homes - Managing rough sleeping numbers so fewer people are hitting the streets and where they do, are being supported to move on.

-This new Framework looks to build on these areas of success where they are still relevant.
-However, there are a number of challenges and emerging themes, locally and nationally.
+This new strategy looks to build on these areas of success where they are still relevant.
+However, there are several challenges and emerging themes.
 These include: